-Don't switch banks or move cash around in your accounts.
-Your lending institution will ask for recent bank statements of accounts in your name: checking, savings, money market, and other liquid assets.
-To avoid potential fraud, most lenders need a detailed paper trail to document the source of all cash.
-No matter the purpose, changing banks or moving money from one account to another might raise a red flag with the lender and slow your loan process.
+Don't move cash around or change banks.
+Your lending institution will require you to produce recent bank statements of accounts in your name: checking, savings, money market, and other liquid assets.
+To detect potential fraud, most lenders want detailed paperwork to determine the source of all cash.
+Even for innocent purposes, moving around cash or switching banks may make it harder for the lender to verify your account history.